Board of Directors

 Associate Member CFA Society New Zealand

-Craig has worked as a diplomat, economist, investment banker and Chief Executive Officer of BT Funds Management (NZ) Limited.
-He has completed the Advanced Management Programme at Wharton Business School in Philadelphia, authored reports to the New Zealand Government on the Taxation of Investment Income (which led to the PIE regime), and the creation of New Zealand as a funds domicile.
-He currently chairs the listed companies Precinct Properties New Zealand Limited and AIG Insurance (NZ Board).
-He has directorship and private equity interests in financial services and other businesses.
+Craig has worked as a diplomat, economist, investment banker, Chief Investment Officer, and CEO.
+He has authored reports to the New Zealand Government on the Taxation of Investment Income (which led to the PIE regime), and the creation of New Zealand as a funds domicile.
+Craig is a Taumata of the University of Otago Business School.

 Independent Director